Chenhu7/ISAtools/README.md

 If reference annotations are available, ISAtools incorporates conserved, low-abundance isoforms through guided filtering and rescue steps, further enhancing transcriptome completeness.

+If you use ISAtools in your research, please cite [Hu Chen et al., 2026](https://doi.org/10.1093/bib/bbag403).

 ---

 ## Quick Start